James Dutton, 1st Baron Sherborne

 Robert Arbuthnott was born on 28 September 1936.1 He is the son of Archibald Arbuthnott and Barbara Joan Worters.1 He married Sophie Robina Axford, daughter of Robin Arthur Axford, on 19 May 1962.1

-Robert Arbuthnott was educated at Sedbergh School, Sedbergh, Cumberland, England.1 He gained the rank of 2nd Lieutenant in 1955 in the service of the Black Watch.1 He was educated at Emmanuel College, Cambridge University, Cambridge, Cambridgeshire, England.1 He graduated from Cambridge University in 1960 with the degree of Bachelor of Arts (B.A.).1 He graduated from Cambridge University in 1964 with the degree of Master of Arts (M.A.).1 He was invested as a Commander, Order of the British Empire (C.B.E.) in 1991.
-He lived in 1999 at Glazeley Old Rectory, Shropshire, England.1
+He was educated at Sedbergh School, Sedbergh, Cumbria, EnglandG.1 He gained the rank of 2nd Lieutenant in 1955 in the Black Watch.1 He graduated from Emmanuel College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1960 with a Bachelor of Arts (B.A.)1 He graduated from Emmanuel College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1964 with a Master of Arts (M.A.)1 He was appointed Commander, Order of the British Empire (C.B.E.) in 1991.
+He lived in 1999 at Glazeley Old Rectory, Shropshire, EnglandG.1

 Children of Robert Arbuthnott and Sophie Robina Axford